 What was your fitness background before you started at CFCL, and what made you decide to try CrossFit?

-What's your favorite CrossFit movement?
+What's your favorite CrossFit benchmark workout and why?

 If 500m row counts, then that.
 Grip it and rip it for just under 90 seconds and then collapse on floor.
 Somewhat similar favorite girl WOD is Grace, I've done it a ton of times over time and between getting in better shape constantly getting new PR's on time while increasing weight to sub 3 minutes Rx.
 Another short but very intense workout for me.

 If you were a sandwich, what kind of sandwich would you be?